aadhartg/AI_resume_extractor/README.md

 # Description of the Project
 This Project provides a tool for extracting information from CVs/Resumes (only in PDF format) using the OpenAI Chat API and storing the results in a MongoDB collection.
+Along with that I have also implemented langChain for the same in file "ai_extractor_langchain.py"

 ## Dependencies
 1. openai: OpenAI Python library for API interactions